zhangjiwei-japan/cross-modal-visual-audio-retrieval/README.md

 ### VEGAS Dataset
 The Raw dataset from: https://arxiv.org/abs/1712.01393.

-## Requirements
-Python-3.6, Pytorch-0.3.0, Keras, ffmpeg.

-## Feature Extraction
+# 2. Feature Extraction
 ffmpeg:
 It is a tool to edit the video or audio, more detail seen: http://ffmpeg.org/.
 Here, I use the tool to extract audio track from video.

+# 3. Requirements
+Python-3.6, Pytorch-0.3.0, Keras, ffmpeg.

 ## Testing:
 DCLMA model in the paper: python test_model.py